znchen666/FiCo/README.md

-# FiCo
-[AAAI2025] Filter or Compensate: Towards Invariant Representation from Distribution Shift for Anomaly Detection
+## [AAAI2025] Filter or Compensate: Towards Invariant Representation from Distribution Shift for Anomaly Detection